 5. Interpersonal skills (NACE, 2010)

-Informatiomal internviews provide an inside look at private and public industry by allowing you the opportunity to speak with professionals in a desired field.
+Informational interviews provide an inside look at the private and public industries by allowing you the opportunity to speak with professionals in a desired field.
 Informational interviews help you expand your network of contacts and resources as you build your career and job acumen.
-Connect to the Trojan Network now!
+Connect to the Career Network now!

 Research jobs and careers of interest.
 The following sites provides information on thousands of jobs, careers, and outlook on current and emerging markets:

 U.S. Bureau of Labor Statistics Occupational Outlook Handbook - An occupational handbook that chronicles careers from A-Z

 O*Net Online - A dictionary of over 20,000 occupational titles

 Fortune.com - A search engine for company research

 Money Magazine - An overview of top and emerging careers